BFM Times

 Self-sovereign identity removes the need for passwords and email logins, because your cryptographic wallet becomes your identity online.
 No company controls it and no one can take it away.

-Logging into dApps requires signing transactions with your private key.
+Logging into dApps requires signing transactions with your private key in Decentralized Internet.

 This proves who you are without you having to reveal personal information.
 You never hand over your email, phone number or real name and the system protects your privacy by design.